Magnus Egerstedt

-Magnus B. Egerstedt (born June 28, 1971) is a Swedish-American roboticist who is the Dean of the Henry Samueli School of Engineering at the University of California, Irvine.
-He was formerly the Steve C. Chaddick School Chair and Professor at the School of Electrical and Computer Engineering, Georgia Institute of Technology.
+Magnus B. Egerstedt (born June 28, 1971) is a Swedish-American roboticist who is the Executive Vice Chancellor and Provost of the University of North Carolina at Chapel Hill since March 2026.

-He will become the Executive Vice Chancellor and Provost of the University of North Carolina at Chapel Hill in March 2026.
+He was formerly the Dean of the Henry Samueli School of Engineering at the University of California, Irvine. and Steve C. Chaddick School Chair and Professor at the School of Electrical and Computer Engineering, Georgia Institute of Technology.

 Egerstedt is a major contributor to the theory of hybrid and discrete event systems, and in particular, the control of multi-agent systems.

 Biography

 Education

 Magnus Egerstedt was born in Täby Municipality, Stockholm, Sweden in 1971.
 He received his B.A. from Stockholm University in Theoretical Philosophy in 1996, specializing in language philosophy and with a thesis titled Implicit Knowledge and Public Mathematical Meaning, while simultaneously attending the Royal Institute of Technology, where he received in 1996 an M.S. in engineering physics.
 During this period, Egerstedt visited Texas Tech University in Lubbock, Texas, and completed his M.S. thesis A Model of the Combined Planar Motion of the Human Head and Eye.
 In 2000, Egerstedt completed a Ph.D. in applied mathematics under the advisement of Xiaoming Hu and Anders Lindquist for the thesis Motion Planning and Control of Mobile Robots.
 At KTH, Egerstedt was affiliated with (and the first graduate from) the Center for Autonomous Systems.